 Correct me if I’m wrong, but your 20’s are hard.
 Everyone is either getting married, having kids or they are drunk all the time; there doesn’t seem to be a middle ground.
 I’m definitely closer the latter.
 I’ve never felt the need to settle down or have kids in order to be happy.
 In fact, I’m the most content when in my own company.

 Anyway, I digress.
 So who am I and what am I about.
 I’m someone you can trust to always be honest, whether what I say is what you want to hear or not.
+I’m studying to be a wellness coach; I love helping people.
 I love yoga and horse riding; I love drinking beers and dancing on tables.
 I like psychology, reading and travel.
 My friends have always said I am a bit of a contradiction; I could be out partying until 4am and at yoga class at 9am.
 I feel my life can be a paradox, life is about balance.
 I’m learning the art of moderation, with a few slip ups along the way.

 My karaoke song is Kings of Leon ‘Sex on Fire’.
 I like putting people on the spot by saying what’s in my brain without a filter.
 It sometimes gets me in trouble, but I mean well.
 I openly admit my favorite family member is my brothers dog Eddie (see below).
 At parties I like to ask people random questions; my favorite question to ask is ‘what’s your favorite song ever?’
 People can’t seem to cope with this question because they are limited to one answer.
 For me, it’s ‘Iris’ The Goo Goo Dolls.